rackerlabs/support-how-to/content/managed-operations/using-rbac-with-myrackspace.md

 and grants them the following roles:

 -   Chris - admin role for Cloud Files
--   Ted - creator role for Next Gen Cloud Servers
+-   Ted - creator role for Cloud Servers
 -   Val - observer role for Cloud Load Balancers

 As a result, Bill and Alice retain their access to the linked Cloud